Ecodenl/Woningdossier/docs/the-mighty-book-of-decision-making.md

 # Decisions
 #### This file will contain important decisions being made throughout the development of Hoomdossier.
-This will mainly contain decisions made by Hoom itself.

 ## Internal logic
 ### Answer structure